 Velocity Frequent Flyer cards with bonus offers

-Certain credit cards also offer special signup deals and bonus offers to new customers.
-The most common type of deal is rewards points, which can become very valuable when redeemed with Virgin Velocity.
+Certain credit cards also offer special sign-up deals and bonus offers to new customers.
+The most common type of deal is sign-up bonus points, which can potentially become quite valuable when redeemed with Virgin Velocity.
 You may be required to spend a minimum amount on your card within a certain time frame in order to receive the sign-up bonus.
-You should always check whether the bonus offer is worth it for your rewards style and whether the credit card actually suits your spending habits.
+You should always check whether any bonus offer you are considering is worth it for you and whether the credit card actually suits your spending habits before applying for it.

-The table below displays a snapshot of frequent flyer credit cards with bonus offers that are partnered with Virgin Velocity, sorted by Virgin airline points per dollar spent (highest to lowest) then by provider name (alphabetically).
+The table below displays a snapshot of frequent flyer credit cards with bonus offers that are partnered with Virgin Velocity, sorted by Velocity points earned per dollar spent (highest to lowest) then by provider name (alphabetically).
 The results shown are based on a monthly spend of $3,000.

-For more information on credit card bonus offers, including their pros and cons, click here.
+Find out more information about credit card bonus offers, including their pros and cons.

 What to look out for in a frequent flyer credit card

-There are a few things you should consider when comparing frequent flyer credit cards to find which product is best for you.
+There are a few things you may want to consider when comparing frequent flyer credit cards to find which product is best for you.
 Some of these include:

-- Earn rate on points – check the rate at which points are earned for each dollar spent.
+- Earn rate on points – check the rate at which you can earn points for each dollar you spend on the card.

 - Annual fee – consider the annual fee on the card and whether or not it is worth the rewards you expect to earn on the card each year.

-- Star Ratings – Canstar’s Research team gives products a Star Rating from one to five.
-It’s a good idea to consider this when comparing frequent flyer credit cards.
+- Star Ratings – Canstar’s Research team gives credit card products a Star Rating from one to five based on their costs and features.
+You might like to consider this when comparing frequent flyer credit cards.